 OFF-SITE MUSEUM RECEPTION

-Reservations can also be made by calling the Hilton toll-free reservation line at 1-866-856-9717.
-When making your hotel reservation by phone, please identify yourself as participating in the 2015 Annual Meeting of the American Research Center in Egypt and/or use the group code: ARC to ensure the group rate.
-ARCE has a set number of rooms in the room block.
+Reservations can also be made by calling the Intercontinental at the Plaza toll-free reservation line at 1-866-856-9717.
+When making your hotel reservation by phone, please identify yourself as participating in the 2017 Annual Meeting of the American Research Center in Egypt to ensure the group rate.
+ARCE has a limited number of rooms in the room block.
 Be sure to book early to secure the reduced rate.
 The hotel cut-off date is March 21, 2017, but plan to book early to assure the group rate.